decagonhq/meddle-api/README.md

 ## Installation Guidelines

 ### Provision app using docker
-To get this app working using docker, make sure you have docker installed on your pc and docker-compose.yml, use the command below to get things working
+To run this app using docker, follow the command below

 ```bash
   git clone git@github.com:decagonhq/meddle-api.git